tnhu/jsface/README.md

 ### Define a sub-class

-A sub-class is defined by specifying its parent class in $meta.
+A sub-class is defined by specifying its parent class as the second parameter.

-	jsface.def({
-		$meta: {
+	jsface.def("Bar", Foo, {
-			name: "Bar",
-			parent: Foo
-		},

 		Bar: function(name) {
 			Foo.apply(this, arguments);                   // Invoke parent's constructor